HomeArticlesHow ToHow to Calculate GPA

 GPA = 44.3 ÷ 12 = 3.69

-This semester GPA of 3.69 correctly weights the 4-credit courses more heavily than the 1-credit course — a mistake students commonly make is averaging the four grade points directly [(4.0+3.3+3.7+4.0)/4 = 3.75], which ignores credit weighting and gives a slightly wrong answer.
+This semester GPA of 3.69 correctly weights the 4-credit courses more heavily than the 1-credit course.
+A mistake students commonly make is averaging the four grade points directly [(4.0+3.3+3.7+4.0)/4 = 3.75], which ignores credit weighting and lands on a slightly wrong answer.

 Step 5: Calculate Cumulative GPA Across Multiple Semesters

-To combine semesters, do not average the semester GPAs directly (unless every semester has identical total credits).
+To combine semesters, don't average the semester GPAs directly unless every semester carries identical total credits.
 Instead, sum quality points and credit hours across all semesters, then divide.

 Example: Semester 1 had 44.3 quality points over 12 credits (GPA 3.69).
 Semester 2 has 14 credits with 3.5 GPA, meaning 49 quality points (14 × 3.5).